 PLEA Community Services is

-currently seeking an Excluded Full-Time Office Assistant for our head office in Vancouver, BC.
-The proposed start date for this position is April 19, 2021.
+currently seeking an Excluded Part-Time Temporary Filing Clerk for our head office in Vancouver, BC.
+This position will start as soon as possible and end on September 3, 2021.
 This position is excluded from BCGEU membership.

 Key Duties and Responsibilities: